-It is possible to form a disc around a BH during BH-NS merger, but only in case of extreme parameters.
-For example, extreme BH rotation.
+It is possible to form a massive disc around a BH during BH-NS merger.
+However, not for non-rotating BHs.

 Supernovae

 The neutrino signal during a (direct) BH formation must be significantly different from the signal emitted during a NS formation. (arXiv: 0706.3762)